 University of Houston-Clear Lake is committed to providing the most appropriate and effective academic direction, assistance and support for all students.
-At UHCL, there are two types of advisers located within each school: Transfer advisers and academic advisers.
+At UHCL, there are two types of advisers located within each school: transfer advisers and academic advisers.

-The Office of Transfer Advising is housed in the Office of Admissions.
-Transfer advisers offer assistance to prospective and incoming transfer students by providing a variety of pre-admission services, as well as assistance with course selection during students' first semester of enrollment.
+The Office of Transfer Advising is located on the first floor of the Student Services Building.
+Transfer advisers offer assistance to prospective and incoming transfer students by providing a variety of preadmission services, as well as assistance with course selection during students' first semester of enrollment.
 Academic advisers are located within the individual program departments (Human Sciences and Humanities, Science and Computer Engineering, School of Business and School of Education) and provide further assistance regarding specific degree requirements to new and continuing students.